‘World Of Warcraft: Tomb Of Sargeras’ Update: Developers Discuss Patch 7.2 Details

 Senior Producer Travis Day had this to say when asked about the update and its conception.

 “Things are very smooth right now.
 We’re actually feeling great, things are in a really good place from a production standpoint.
 I started the initial planning for this and the whole patch schedule for Legion back around February or March.
 Part of our effort is trying to get things planned early and make sure we can actually meet the cadence that we have been trying to get the content out.
-And that’s so we can avoid having to to any kind of crazy crunches or anything along those lines.”
+And that’s so we can avoid having to do any kind of crazy crunches or anything along those lines.”

 An update of this size and magnitude involves much work on Blizzard’s part.
 There are tweaks to artifacts that give them new empowered traits.
 Items, classes, and professions have also received updates.
-We even see that there are tweaks to how targeting works, players no longer subject to locking onto adversaries that are not visible on-screen.
+We even see that there are tweaks to how targeting works – players no longer subject to locking onto adversaries that are not visible on-screen.

 The Fallen Avatar of Sargeras is the penultimate boss inside the Tomb raid. https://t.co/B8kXxsSW5W #WorldofWarcraft pic.twitter.com/K0hNzuWSUS